-Stewart County Schools has cultivated a sense of community where all stakeholders are committed to student success.
-Open lines of communication have been fostered through regularly scheduled meetings through monthly Parent Conversations.
-Technology is utilized along with in-person opportunities to help make meetings accessible to all.
-The Superintendent's Council, made up of a group of students nominated by their teachers, meets directly with the superintendent monthly, which is a novel way to ensure students are heard and speaks to the high regard this system has for its students.
+What does the perception data tell you?
+Stewart County Schools has cultivated a sense of community where all (perception data can describe people's stakeholders are committed to student success.
+Open lines of communication 1 knowledge, attitudes, beliefs, perceptions, have been fostered through regularly scheduled meetings through monthly competencies; perception data can also Parent Conversations.
+Technology is utilized along with in-person answer the question "What do people think opportunities to help make meetings accessible to all.
+The Superintendent's they know, believe, or can do?")
+Council, made up of a group of students nominated by their teachers, meets directly with the superintendent monthly, which is a novel way to ensure students are heard and speaks to the high regard this system has for its students.
 The superintendent and school leadership are intentional in building strong relationships with community members, parents, and students to promote growth.
 During interviews, representatives from all stakeholder groups articulated high expectations and pervasive themes of teamwork and family.
 Minutes from board meetings, and interviews with stakeholders allowed the team to confirm that communication and "connection to the community" are priorities of the entire school system.
 Parents were able to discuss their role in the success of the school, and students took ownership of their responsibility to build themselves and their school community.

-What process data did you use? (examples: student participation in school activities, sports, clubs, arts; student participation in special programs such as peer mediation, counseling, skills conferences; parent/student participation in events such as college information meetings and parent workshops)
+What process data did you use? (examples: Cognia reports, TKES Feedback, LKES Feedback, Title IX Report, Personnel

+student participation in school activities, Survey, Parent Survey, Business and Community Survey ESSER Survey, Parent

+sports, clubs, arts; student participation in Knight Conversation and PL Evaluations

+special programs such as peer mediation,

+counseling, skills conferences;

+parent/student participation in events such

+as college information meetings and parent

+workshops)